 Regional NSW is full of vibrant and diverse cities, towns and villages located across coastal areas, rolling tablelands, alpine snow fields and vast outback areas.
 Good urban design has a crucial role to play in regional NSW to ensure quality of life in all these places and to help create healthy, happy and prosperous communities.

+The Urban Design Guide for Regional NSW has been prepared specifically for regional NSW and provides guidance for creating healthy built environments.
 The guide recognises and celebrates the diversity of urban environments, natural landscapes, climates and communities that exist across this vast area.

-Draft Urban Design for Regional NSW – A guide for creating healthy built environments in regional NSW is a collaboration between the Government Architect NSW and the Department of Planning and Environment, and has been informed by a survey of councils in regional NSW issued in late 2017.
+The preparation of the guide has been a collaboration between the Government Architect NSW and the Department of Planning, Industry, and Environment, and has been informed by a survey of councils in regional NSW issued in late 2017.

 For more information, you can watch our webinar Good urban design in the regions.

 Planning Connects Webinar 2019: Planning for Healthy Communities - Walking and Cycling in Regional NSW

 Watch this webinar to find out more about walking and cycling in regional NSW